john2054/House-plants/MAIN.md

 27: one melon seedling, after I managed to kill the other 4/5 of them)
 28: melon seeds planted (1000) which will take 3/4 months to germinate I estimate
 29: Christmas (fir) tree
-30: Acer flowe, about to burst into bloom!
+30: Lupin flower, about to burst into bloom!
 31: about 18 more avocado plants, shooting

 #bedroom window